violetpurpleish/ratatata/README.md

 cargo run -- [path]
 ```

 Installs as the `rat` command (the binary name is set explicitly in `Cargo.toml`, separate from the `ratatata` package name).
-Requires Rust 2024 edition (Rust 1.86+).
+Requires a Rust toolchain with Edition 2024 support.
 Works in any terminal that supports crossterm's event and drawing APIs — including tmux/`screen` when mouse reporting is enabled.

 ## Testing